benedictvs/FOCS-Calculator/ATTRIBUTIONS.md

 pylambdac project code copyright 2018 Paul Crowley.
 The Lambda Calculus Interpreter for python can be found [here](https://github.com/ciphergoth/pylambdac).
 This code licensed via the Apache License 2.0.
 The pylambdac folder is used, and a code snippet from tests/test_reduce is included in the lambdacalculus module.
 The other files were not necessary for this project.
 No other modifications are made to the project.
+All files containing code from the pylambdac project are properly attributed.

 The complete Apache License 2.0 text follows